logandhillon/FileCraft/README.md

 # FileCraft
-A Minecraft mod that integrates FTP into Minecraft via the TCP/IP connection.
+An experimental Minecraft mod that integrates FTP into Minecraft via the TCP/IP connection.

 **Disclaimer:** This was made to experiment with TCP and Minecraft!